engtecmat/english-language-journey/Writerside/topics/index.md

 what conditions something happens.
 They can be made up of adverbs along with other words like prepositions, articles, and nouns.

+## Noun

+The terms mass noun, uncountable noun, non-count noun, uncount noun, and uncountable are the primary ones used to refer to nouns that cannot be counted individually.

 ## Participial Phrase

 A participial phrase begins with a present or past participle and includes objects, modifiers, or other complements.